Delgado's response to the coronavirus disease outbreak

 If you have already registered, log on to Delgado Alert now and make certain your registration is still active.
 Re-registration is required periodically.

 Delgado Community College has convened a workgroup to manage the impact on community health and activities by the coronavirus disease (COVID-19).
 The workgroup is meeting continually to plan for contingencies related to the COVID-19 outbreak.
 Task forces are working on instructional and business activities, information technology, facilities management, and communications.

-Plans are now being implemented to manage effects of the coronavirus disease outbreak on activities for the Summer Session, Fall Semester, and beyond.
-These plans include
+Plans are now being implemented to manage effects of the coronavirus pandemic on activities for the Fall Semester and beyond.
+These plans include remote instructional delivery

 Information about keeping healthy and Delgado's response to the COVID-19 outbreak is presented below.